Ubuntu version history: Ubuntu 8.04 LTS (Hardy Heron)

-Ubuntu 8.04 (Hardy Heron), released on 24 April 2008, is Canonical's eighth release of Ubuntu and the second long-term support release.
+Ubuntu 8.04 (Hardy Heron), released on 24 April 2008 and was the second long-term support release of Ubuntu.
 Support ended on 12 May 2011 for desktops and ended on 9 May 2013 for servers.
-Ubuntu 8.04 included several new features, among them Tracker desktop search integration, Brasero disk burner, Transmission BitTorrent client, Vinagre VNC client, system sound through PulseAudio, and Active Directory authentication and login using Likewise Open.
+Ubuntu 8.04 included several new features, among them Tracker desktop search integration, Brasero for disk burning, Transmission for BitTorrent, Vinagre for Virtual Network Computing, system sound through PulseAudio, and Active Directory authentication and login using Likewise Open.
 In addition Ubuntu 8.04 included updates for better Tango compliance, various Compiz usability improvements, automatic grabbing and releasing of the mouse cursor when running on a VMware virtual machine, and an easier method to remove Ubuntu.
-Ubuntu 8.04 was the first version of Ubuntu to include the Wubi installer on the Live CD that allows Ubuntu to be installed as a single file on a Windows hard drive without the need to repartition the disk.
+Ubuntu 8.04 was the first version of Ubuntu to include the Wubi installer on the Live CD that allows Ubuntu to be installed as a folder within Windows, without a disk partition.
 The first version of the Ubuntu Netbook Remix was also introduced.

+Ryan Paul of Ars Technica praised the release's Wubi installer, improved hardware detection, and new software, while criticizing the PulseAudio integration's glitches and lack of configuration.
+Paul also criticized Ubuntu's search integration for disadvantages compared to using Beagle—which he found more feature-complete, supported by bundled software, and comparable to the search experiences of other operating systems.

 Ubuntu 8.10 (Intrepid Ibex)

 Ubuntu 8.10 (Intrepid Ibex).
 The default wallpaper depicts an ibex with its large curved horns.

-Ubuntu 8.10 (Intrepid Ibex), released on 30 October 2008, is Canonical's ninth release of Ubuntu.
-Support ended on 30 April 2010.
-Ubuntu 8.10 introduced several new features including improvements to mobile computing and desktop scalability, increased flexibility for Internet connectivity, an Ubuntu Live USB creator and a guest account, which allowed others to use a computer allowing very limited user rights (e.g. accessing the Internet, using software and checking e-mail).
-The guest account had its own home folder and nothing done on it was stored permanently on the computer's hard disk.
+Ubuntu 8.10 (Intrepid Ibex), released on 30 October 2008, and was supported until 30 April 2010.
+Ubuntu 8.10 introduced several new features including RAID support, improvements to mobile computing, 3G support, and a guest account, which allowed others to use a computer allowing very limited user rights (e.g. accessing the Internet, using software and checking e-mail).
+Guest files are saved to a temporary folder wiped when logging out.
 Intrepid Ibex also included an encrypted private directory for users, the inclusion of Dynamic Kernel Module Support, a tool that allows kernel drivers to be automatically rebuilt when new kernels are released, and support for creating USB flash drive images.